 If you move video layers, changes become permanent when you save the file.
 If you trim video, however, you can restore it by re-extending the ends of the layer duration bar.

-From the Animation (Photoshop Extended CS5) or Timeline (CS6) panel menu, choose one of the following options:
+3. From the Timeline panel menu, choose one of the following options:

 Move Layer In Point To Current Time